DeiElecti/FreeShow-BIBLE/docs/real-time-bible-verse-display.md

 ### Remote recognition services

 In addition to in-browser microphones, FreeShow’s AutoScripture panel can now connect to an external recogniser over WebSocket.
-When “Remote recogniser” is selected the app maintains a persistent socket (with automatic reconnection and status feedback) and expects newline-delimited JSON messages such as:
+When “Remote recogniser” is selected the app maintains a persistent socket (with automatic reconnection and status feedback).
+As soon as the connection opens FreeShow sends a `"type": "configure"` payload describing the active microphone language, the focused Bible ID, the friendly translation name, and a `vocabulary` array containing the current book names and aliases.
+Engines such as Vosk or Whisper can feed that list directly into phrase boosting or custom grammars so they instantly benefit from the operator’s translation choice.

+The socket expects newline-delimited JSON messages such as:

 ```json
 { "type": "transcript", "text": "John chapter three verse sixteen", "isFinal": true, "confidence": 0.82 }
 ```

-You can optionally include `source`, `bibleId`, or send a `"type": "configure"` response to acknowledge the currently active translation.
+You can optionally include `source`, `bibleId`, or emit `"type": "ready"` to request the configuration again.
+Remote services may also send `"type": "ping"` heartbeats; FreeShow replies with `"type": "pong"` automatically.
 This makes it straightforward to wrap Vosk, Whisper, or a cloud streaming API in a thin Node/Python gateway that emits `{text, confidence}` payloads.
 The UI exposes the connection state, allows manual reconnects, and stores the remote URL alongside the existing microphone preferences so operators can swap between local/offline engines and cloud recognisers without touching the detection queue or parser logic.

 When the remote recogniser resolves passages itself, it can emit structured detections with `"type": "suggestion"` (or an array via `"type": "suggestions"`).
 Each entry may specify `bibleId`, `bookNumber`, `chapter`, verse bounds, `reference`, `translation`, `text`, and `confidence`.
 FreeShow verifies the verses against the local Bible cache, deduplicates them, and pushes them into the queue just like locally parsed suggestions.